-- Make Google Maps your best friend
+- Google Maps is your best friend

 - Drive along the Ring Road

-A trip around Iceland is not the easiest adventure, but it’s absolutely worth it.
+A trip around Iceland is not the easiest adventure, but it’s worth it.
 Preparation certainly is key.
 Make sure you’ve got loads of warm clothes, lots of food and water and a portable charger for your camera.
-Major towns in Iceland will have small supermarkets where you can stock up on all the basics but bare in mind due to the isolation of Iceland, fresh ingredients can be expensive and difficult to come by.
+Major towns in Iceland will have small supermarkets where you can stock up on all the basics but bare in mind due to the isolation of Iceland; fresh ingredients can be expensive and difficult to come by.
 Some have a full kitchen where you can order pizza and other dishes, whereas others are just for refuelling your car.